-In order to respond to the legacy of the pandemic and drive up productivity, a focus on delivering more - and better - jobs needs to be maintained.
+In order to respond to the challenges of the pandemic and drive-up productivity, a focus on delivering more - and better - jobs needs to be maintained.
 Continuing to implement the Real Living Wage across the public and private sectors remains crucial to this - not only does the Real Living Wage help each individual employee, but it also helps local businesses by retaining additional income within the city.

-Looking ahead, the economic recovery will be uneven, with some sectors continuing to be impacted by the legacy of the pandemic, particularly those sectors - such as hospitality and retail - that typically employ young people, women and those with an ethnic minority background.
-Moving forward, the city will need to focus on investing in skills training and into work support for young people, women and workers displaced by the pandemic, ensuring that this support is accessible to ethnic minority communities in order to address the gap in economic activity and employment.
-This includes ensuring that skills match with Cardiff's ambition for a prosperous, green and equal recovery, as well as the commitment to social, economic and environmental justice as the city transitions to an economy which promotes wellbeing.
+Looking ahead, the economic recovery will be uneven, with some sectors continuing to be impacted by the pandemic, particularly those sectors - such as hospitality and retail - that typically employ young people, women and those with an ethnic minority background.
+Moving forward, the city will need to focus on investing in skills training and into-work support for young people, women and workers displaced by the pandemic, ensuring that this support is accessible to ethnic minority communities in order to address the gap in economic activity and employment.
+This includes ensuring that skills match with the city's ambition for a prosperous, green and equal recovery.
 Attracting inward investment to create jobs in high-value industries of the future - including the green economy - as well as creating good-quality, accessible jobs across Cardiff's communities to increase economic and social well-being will also continue to be essential.

 It will be crucial that Cardiff responds to these challenges by taking a more active role in the management of the city centre.
-As the economy restructures and space within the city centre gets repurposed, it must be done so in a way that adds to the city, whether it is better and more appropriate office and co-working space, new public squares and spaces, or a greener city centre environment which seeks to raise environmental standards, improve sustainability and reduce carbon emissions.
-Linked to this, it is also important to consider how the city's spaces will perform in a changing climate and predicted increases in extreme weather events; adaption will be key, ensuring that infrastructure, both new and old, meets the highest construction standards.
-Through alignment between the public, private and third sector, this can be achieved with imagination and verve, attracting new investment and talent.
+As the economy restructures and space within the city centre gets repurposed, it must be done so in a way that adds to the city, whether it is better and more appropriate office and co-working space, new public squares and spaces, or simply a greener city centre environment.

 Furthermore, sport, music and cultural events reflecting the diversity of Cardiff will need to be placed at the centre of recovery.
-They not only play a key role in putting the city on the international stage - attracting visitors and investment to Wales - but in cultural well-being, cementing Cardiff's reputation as a welcoming and inclusive city.
-Also important to cultural well-being will be celebrating the Welsh language, ensuring it is protected and nurtured for future generations to use and enjoy.
-As set out in the Bilingual Cardiff Strategy (2022-27), the vision for the city is to develop a truly bilingual Cardiff, where citizens can live, work and play, as well as access services and support in Welsh or English equally.
-The PSB will therefore need to do all that it can to support the ambition to double the number of Welsh speakers in the city by 2050, supporting Welsh Government's Cymraeg 2050 vision to both achieve a million Welsh speakers by 2050, and increase the percentage of the population that speak Welsh daily - and can speak more than just a few words of Welsh - to 20%.
+They not only play a key role in putting the city on the international stage - attracting visitors and investment to Wales, but in cultural well-being, cementing Cardiff's reputation as a welcoming and inclusive city.
+Also important to cultural well-being will be celebrating the Welsh language and making Cardiff a truly bilingual capital of Wales by increasing the use of Welsh in the city's schools, workplaces and its communities and achieving its ambition of doubling the number of Welsh speakers in the city by 2050.